mobilepadawan/APIRest/README.md

 - - - -

 ## CODERBOOK
-This project is using the __rendomuser.me API__ to get a list of users, emulating the typical Social Networks user search engine.
+This project is using the __randomuser.me API__ to get a list of users, emulating the typical Social Networks user search engine.
 I use __$.AJAX()__ to get the data and __JQuery animations__.

 - - - -